 Europe also has records of anal sex that date back to Ancient Rome.
 Even though the Romans were open to diverse sexual practices, there were restrictions on anal sex that depended on the status a citizen had in society.
-Even during Roman times, passivity in men—being anally penetrated by another man— was seen as a feminine and reprehensible act (2).
+Even during Roman times, being anally penetrated by another man was seen as a “feminine” and therefore rejected (2).

 Nowadays anal sex is not considered as reprehensible, but there are still taboos that stigmatize this type of sexual practice.
 For example, it's widely believed that only homosexual men have anal sex encounters, ignoring the experiences of lesbian and heterosexual couples.

-It's also important to highlight how the massification of pornography has contributed to the popularization of anal sex.
+It's also important to highlight how the popularity of pornography has contributed to the visibility of anal sex.

 The anatomy of anal sex

 To understand anal sex in depth, it's important to first acknowledge which body parts are related to this practice, in order to understand their functions and characteristics.
 These body parts are:

 The anus: the hole at the end of the digestive tract, through which defecation material is evacuated.
 It is composed of skin layers with several nerve endings that make the anus especially sensitive (3).